johnqh/inscription-trading-indexer/README.md

 dependencies.

-A `.env` file will need to be made in order to store secrets, or else the API cannot communicate to the database or UniSat.
-The following variables are required:
+A `.env` file will need to be made in order to store secrets, or else the API cannot communicate to the database.
+The following variable is required:

 ```
 DATABASE_URL=<url to mysql database>